Best Budget Cycling Shorts of 2026

 5. Leg Grippers

 Cycling shorts should stay in place as you pedal.
-Most budget shorts use silicone or elastic grippers on the legs.
+Most inexpensive shorts use silicone or elastic grippers on the legs.

 - Silicone bands: Provide strong grip but can feel tight.